skuyjs/query-builder/README.md

 ```

 #### Update
-Updating a data can do by use following lines.
+Updating all data(s) can do by use following lines.
 ```javascript
 db
   .table('users')